 I recognise the urgency of Breast Cancer Now's campaign to increase the recovery and uptake of breast screening services.

 As the e-petition on breast screening did not receive 100,000 signatures within six months, it did not meet the threshold for a debate to be held in Parliament.
 However, since over 84,000 people signed this petition and breast cancer screening is a topic which impacts so many people, I have ensured colleagues in the DHSC are aware of the strength of feeling on this issue.

 Whilst services have began to recover - with 2.06 million women screened in 2021-22 compared to 1.12 million in 2020-21 - I recognise there is much more progress to be made.

-The National Health Service Breast Screening Programme in England offers all women between the ages of 50 and 70 the opportunity to be screened every three years for breast cancer.
-These screenings play a key part in the early diagnosis of breast cancer, which is central to the Government’s ambition of achieving world-class cancer outcomes.
-You may be encouraged to hear that the NHS is trialling expanding compulsory screening to women aged between 47 and 73.
-This trial began in 2009 and is expected to run until the mid-2020s, until the NHS has sufficient information to understand its effectiveness.
+The NHS’s Breast Screening Programme in England offers all women between the ages of 50 and 70 the opportunity to be screened every three years for breast cancer.
+These screenings play a key part in the early diagnosis of breast cancer, and preventing approximately 1,300 women dying each year.